Aims and Fit of Module

 Learning outcomes

-A critically analyse the challenges of representing climate change in literature
+A. critically analyse representations of the environment in literature

 Method of teaching and learning